This post contains affiliate links. Please see our disclosure policy.

 - Sour Cream – Full fat greek yogurt works in place of the sour cream in a pinch.

-How to Make this Lemon Loaf Recipe Step-by-Step:
+How to Make this Lemon Loaf:

 Step 1: Make the Batter.
 We’re using the reverse creaming method for this lemon loaf recipe (more on this in the FAQs below) which is a fancy term, but just means that we’re creaming the butter into the dry ingredients, rather than the other way around.
 So, whisk together your dry ingredients & sugar in a large mixing bowl.
 Add cubed softened butter & mix on high speed until completely combined.
 It will look like sandy crumbs (below right).
 This will take a few minutes.